arijit-s/CarND-Controls-PID/README.md

 To converge it smoother then I started expirementing with the value of Kd and Ki.
 After little bit tweaking I came up with a value for Kd = 0.5 and Ki = 0.004.

 When I run the code, the car was running fine at low speed, but going out of the car at higher speed.
 I found out it was the issue with my system as the processing speed is very low.
 So I implemented another PID Control to control the speed of the car using throttle.
 This was I limited the maximum speed of the car at 10 mph.

+Later I tried in different system at maximum speed of 30mph and 40 mph and the car was able to complete the track successfully.

+I have recorded a video, which can be found in the main directory. filename = "pid_control_car_30mph.mp4"
 ---

 # CarND-Controls-PID